nicolaspanel/node-svm/README.md

   C           : Required
   // options
   cacheSize   : 100,  //MB
-  eps         : 1e-3, // epsilon
+  eps         : 1e-3, // tolerance of termination criterion
-  shrinking   : true, // use the shrinking heuristics probability : true  //  do probability estimates
+  shrinking   : true, // whether to use the shrinking heuristics probability : true  //  do probability estimates
 };
 var svm = new libsvm.SVM(options);